Bari – Tea Brewery

 New to Alnwick?
 Here’s a handy map so you can find our contemporary Tea Brewery in the heart of Alnwick’s Castle Quarter in Northumberland:

 There is off street car parking within easy walking distance.

 Our nearest train station is Alnmouth (for Alnwick) with hourly connecting buses or local taxis.

 Alnwick bus station is less than 5 mins walk away, where Market Street meets Clayport Street.

 Level access into the Tea Brewery makes it easy to negotiate by wheelchair.
 We have an accessible bathroom, but please be aware that there is not enough room for a wheelchair to three-point turn or to parallel park against the toilet.
 Please give us a call if you have any queries re accessibility or if there is anything we can do to make your visit even more enjoyable.
-We have sample jars displaying all our teas, ideal for our visually impared guests.
+We have sample jars displaying all our teas, ideal for our visually impaired guests.

 The Bari Tea Brewery has free Tea-WiFi(e) available.
-Just ask for our password.

 We can provide a high chair and have baby-changing facilities for our very young visitors.